FragLand/minestat/Python/README.md

   - Time in milliseconds the server took to respond to the information request.
 - `slp_protocol`: minestat.SlpProtocol
   - Protocol used to retrieve information from the server.
+- `protocol_version`: int
+  - The protocol number of the server version.
 - `connection_status`: minestat.ConnStatus
   - Status of connection ("SUCCESS", "CONNFAIL", "TIMEOUT", or "UNKNOWN").
 - `srv_record`: bool